simd-everywhere/simde/README.md

 # SIMD Everywhere

-SIMDe is an experimental project which attempts to implement SIMD intrinsics on hardware which doesn't natively support them (*e.g.*, calling SSE functions on ARM).
+SIMDe is an experimental project which attempts to implement SIMD intrinsics on hardware which doesn't natively support them, such as calling SSE functions on ARM.

 The initial focus is on writing complete portable implementations.
-Once that's complete we will start focusing on optimizations, such as implementing one set of functions with another (*e.g.*, a NEON implementation of SSE).
+Once that's complete we will start focusing on optimizations, such as implementing one set of functions with another.

 Currently, there are full implementations of the following instruction
 sets: